lsphillips/wait-for-the-element/README.md

 try
 {
-    let element = await waitForTheElement('.element-that-may-appear-later', {
+  let element = await waitForTheElement('.selector-for-an-element-that-may-appear-later', {
     timeout : 5000
   });
 }
 catch (error)
 {
   throw new Error('Took more than 5 seconds to find the element.');
 }
 ```